willuhm-js/willuhm-js/README.md

 ## Languages
 - Javascript/NodeJS: Used for web applications
-- Python: Used for machine learning
-- C#: Used for Unity games and Microsoft Form applications
+- C#: Used for Unity games and form applications

 <br>